Top 10 Best Sites

 We’ve all heard the horror stories.
 Naked pictures sent via sext ending up in unintended places — from the Internet to his entire guy network’s cell phones.
 There’s even a website where guys can recycle nude photos of ex-girlfriends.
 Yuck!

-That in its self should be your biggest deterrent.
+That in itself should be your biggest deterrent.
 But there’s also the fact that you’re essentially giving away the milk for free.

 Women may consider a partially naked photo to be a flirty courtship strategy, but to visually wired men, the photo alone can bring a dopamine charge that is akin to sex itself.